LizardByte/Sunshine/docs/guides.md

 sudo systemctl enable autossh-sunshine
 ```

-This point is a good time for a sanity check, so restart your PC and try to sign in to your desktop via moonlight.
+This point is a good time for a sanity check, so restart your PC and try to sign in to your desktop via Moonlight.
 You should be able to access the login screen, enter your credentials, and control the user session.
 At this point
 you'll notice the reason for the next section as your audio will be non-functional and you won't see any tray icon
-for sunshine.
+for Sunshine.
 If you don't care about audio (and maybe a couple other bugs you might encounter from time to time due
 to the permissions difference between an SSH session and the desktop session), you can consider yourself finished at
 this point!